Vaseline for Tanning – Should You Use It?

 Which oil is the best to tan with?

-Avoid any oils that were not formulated specifically for tanning.
-Look for high-rated tanning oils that come recommended, with nourishing ingredients that keep your skin hydrated and moisturized when out in the sun, and after the tan as well.
+Look for high-rated tanning oils that are recommended, featuring nourishing ingredients that keep your skin hydrated and moisturized both when you’re out in the sun and after the tan.

-Nourishment after a tan is important as well, stopping the skin from drying out and fading the tan.
+Nourishment after a tan is also important, as it helps prevent the skin from drying out and fading the tan.

 Does olive oil darken the skin?

-Many people believe that using olive oil on the face a few times a week can darken complexion, without having to step a foot into the sun.
+Many people believe that using olive oil on the face a few times a week can help darken the complexion, without having to expose oneself to the sun.

-While it is fairly harmless to try this out, rather stay away from applying olive oil to your face if you have sensitive skin and are prone to breakouts.
+While it is fairly harmless to try this out, it is best to avoid applying olive oil to your face if you have sensitive skin and are prone to breakouts.

 Can Vaseline remove a tan?